 What is Sum of Squares: SST, SSR, SSE?

-1. Sum of Squares Total (SST) – The sum of squared differences between individual data points (yi) and the mean of the response variable (y).
+1. Sum of Squares Total (SST) – The Sum of Squares Total measures the overall variability in the dependent variable (y).
+It is calculated as the sum of squared differences between each individual observed data point (yi) and the grand mean of the response variable (y).
+SST establishes the total amount of variation present in the data before the model is applied, providing the baseline against which model performance is judged.

 • SST = Σ(yiy)2